- Introduction

 SELECT

-privileges on tables to the database user:ALTER DEFAULT PRIVILEGES IN SCHEMA <schema_name> GRANT SELECT ON TABLES TO <database_username>;
+privileges on tables created in the future to the database user:ALTER DEFAULT PRIVILEGES IN SCHEMA <schema_name> GRANT SELECT ON TABLES TO <database_username>;

 Specify Amazon RDS PostgreSQL Connection Settings